tomgrean/pdksh/README.md

 My shell version from debian patched pdksh.
 ---
 My kash is mainly focusing on interactive shells.
 I use vi editing mode, so I will try to fix any bug found in it.
-I added supports for arrow keys and Home, End, PgUp, PgDn, so the cursor can be moved more easier.
+I added supports for arrow keys and Home, End, PgUp, PgDn, so the cursor can be moved easier.
 I also added programmed tab-completion, just like bash.
 It's kind of complicated, though.
 And there still may be bugs.
 OK, let me introduce the programmed tab-completion to you.

 you may first need to edit your $HOME/.kshrc to setup your tab-completion configurations. some lines of mine looks like:

 <pre>
 complete sudo=C
+complete 'git=S:add,:status,:commit,clone,:diff,:log'
-complete 'git=S:add,:status,:commit,clone,:diff,:log  svn=S:add,:status,:commit,checkout,:diff,:log'
+complete 'svn=S:add,:status,:commit,checkout,@--diff-cmd,:diff,:log'
 complete systemctl=F_systemctl
 function _systemctl {
   typeset ACT='enable disable status start stop'